Chapter 1 Introduction

 This textbook is intended as applied, in that a primary goal is to help the scientist-practitioner-advocate use a variety of statistics in research problems and writing them up for a program evaluation, dissertation, or journal article.
 In support of that goal, I try to provide just enough conceptual information so that the researcher can select the appropriate statistic (i.e., distinguishing between when ANOVA is appropriate and when regression is appropriate) and assign variables to their proper role (e.g., covariate, moderator, mediator).

 This conceptual approach does include occasional, step-by-step, hand-calculations (only we calculate them arithmetically in R) to provide a visceral feeling of what is happening within the statistical algorithm that may be invisible to the researcher.
 Additionally, the conceptual review includes a review of the assumptions about the characteristics of the data and research design that are required for the statistic.
 Statistics can be daunting, so I have worked hard to establish a workflow through each analysis.
-When possible, I include a flowchart that is referenced frequently in each chapter and assists the the researcher keep track of their place in the many steps and choices that accompany even the simplest of analyses.
+When possible, I include a flowchart that is referenced frequently in each chapter and assists the researcher keep track of their place in the many steps and choices that accompany even the simplest of analyses.

 As with many statistics texts, each chapter includes a research vignette.
 Somewhat unique to this resource is that the vignettes are selected from recently published articles.
 Each vignette is chosen with the intent to meet as many of the following criteria as possible: